-And as a futurist, I’m always looking for new ways to grow as a researcher and strategist—whether it’s new research methods or techniques, reasons to invest in UX, or ways to communicate my research findings.
+And as a maximizer, I’m always looking for new ways to grow as a researcher and strategist—whether it’s new research methods or techniques, reasons to invest in UX, or ways to communicate my research findings.

 Are you looking for ways to deliver research insights more effectively to stakeholders or the design team?
 Do you find report writing to be too slow or too redundant?
 Or do you need a deliverable that the entire design team can collaborate on together?

 What’s a hypothesis map?
 How is it different from a customer journey map?